w3c/epub-tests/CONTRIBUTING.md

 }
 ```

-The template file in `reports/xx-template.json` should list all available test identifiers, with all values set, initially, to `null`.
+The template file in [`xx-template.json`](https://w3c.github.io/epub-tests/reports/xx-template.json) should list all available test identifiers, with all values set to `null`.
+Download this file and fill in the test results for those tests that you did perform.

 ## Generated test reports